sventech/ClojureSwift/README.md

 ClojureSwift
 ============

-Attempt to implement a Clojure dialect on top of Apple's Swift language and [LLVM bitcode](http://en.wikipedia.org/wiki/LLVM).
+Implement Clojure with Apple's Swift language and [LLVM bitcode](http://en.wikipedia.org/wiki/LLVM).
 The main goal is to enable the creation of iOS and Mac OS X apps written in idiomatic Clojure.
 There should be good interoperability with Swift and Objective-C, and access to all the usual libraries and frameworks without hassle.

 ### Literature Review